VaradChaudhari0210/CODSOFT/README.md

-This repository contains all the tasks given by the CODSOFT company regarding my internship of 4 weeks from 25 April 2024 to 25 May 2024
+This repository contains some of the projects that i created while exploring Android Studio and trying to learn new things